sdsc-training/bootcamps/Intro-to-Acessing-and-Running-TSCC-Jobs/tscc_getting_started/modules.md

 ## <a name="compilers"></a>Compiling & Linking

-Comet provides the Intel, Portland Group (PGI), and GNU compilers along with multiple MPI implementations (MVAPICH2, MPICH2, OpenMPI).
-Most applications will achieve the best performance on Comet using the Intel compilers and MVAPICH2 and the majority of libraries installed on Comet have been built using this combination.
+TSCC provides the Intel, Portland Group (PGI), and GNU compilers along with multiple MPI implementations (MVAPICH2, MPICH2, OpenMPI).
+Most applications will achieve the best performance on TSCC using the Intel compilers and MVAPICH2 and the majority of libraries installed on TSCC have been built using this combination.

-Other compilers and versions can be installed by Comet staff on request.
+Other compilers and versions can be installed by TSCC staff on request.
 For more information, see the user guide: http://www.sdsc.edu/support/user_guides/comet.html#compiling

 ### <a name="compilers-supported"></a>Supported Compiler Types

-Comet compute nodes support several parallel programming models:
+TSCC compute nodes support several parallel programming models:
 * __MPI__: Default: Intel
    * Default Intel Compiler: intel/2013_sp1.2.144; Versions 2015.2.164 and 2016.3.210 available.
    * Other options: openmpi_ib/1.8.4 (and 1.10.2), Intel MPI, mvapich2_ib/2.1